Are Over-the-Counter Phenylephrine Products Safe and Effective?

 What is phenylephrine?

 Phenylephrine is an over-the-counter decongestant that has been on the market for decades.
-Like other decongestants, it was thought to work by causing constriction of blood vessels in the nose to allow clogged nasal passages to drain.
+Like other decongestants, it is thought to work by causing constriction of blood vessels in the nose to allow clogged nasal passages to drain.
 It is one of the most common ingredients in over-the-counter cold products, such as Sudafed PE.
-It is available alone and in many combination products.
-The FDA categorizes phenylephrine as Generally Recognized as Safe and Effective (GRASE).
+It is available alone and in many combination products, and in oral and nasal formulations.
+The FDA has traditionally categorized phenylephrine as Generally Recognized as Safe and Effective (GRASE).

-Why did the FDA meet to discuss phenylephrine?
+Why did the FDA propose a ban on phenylephrine?

-Phenylephrine is a common over-the-counter product.
+On Nov.
+7, 2024, the FDA proposed ending use of oral phenylephrine products due to a lack of efficacy.
+It is important to know that there were no concerns raised regarding the safety of oral phenylephrine.
+It is the duty of the FDA to ensure that approved products are both safe and effective.
 Americans spent an estimated $1.8 billion on phenylephrine products last year.
-Buying it may be an unnecessary expense if it does not work.
-Just as bad, all medicines have risks, and if they don’t also have benefits, we shouldn’t take them.
+Buying these products may be an unnecessary expense if phenylephrine does not work.
+Just as bad, all medicines have risks, and if they don’t also have benefits, we should not take them.
 Because phenylephrine was approved many years ago, the studies used to determine whether it was safe and effective were not conducted as well as clinical studies are conducted today.
 More recent information suggested that oral phenylephrine was no more effective than placebo for the treatment of nasal congestion.
-Based on this new information, the FDA convened a panel of experts to reexamine all of the information regarding the efficacy of oral phenylephrine.
+This decision followed the advisory panel that reexamined information regarding the efficacy of oral phenylephrine as well as additional FDA review.

 What did the FDA phenylephrine panel find?